NixOS/nixpkgs/doc/languages-frameworks/haskell.section.md

 Since the interrelated parts, i.e. the package set and GHC, are connected via the Nixpkgs fixpoint, we need to modify them both in a way that preserves their connection (or else we'd have to wire it up again manually).
-This is achieved by changing GHC and the package set in seperate overlays to prevent the package set from pulling in GHC from `prev`.
+This is achieved by changing GHC and the package set in separate overlays to prevent the package set from pulling in GHC from `prev`.

 The result is two overlays like the ones shown below.
 Adjustable parts are